ethereum/eth-utils/README.md

 #### `apply_one_of_formatters(condition_formatter_pairs, value)` -> new_value

-This curried function will iterate through `condition_formatter_pairs`, and apply the first formatter which has a truthy condition.
+This curry-able function will iterate through `condition_formatter_pairs`, and apply the first formatter which has a truthy condition.
 One of the formatters *must* match, or this function will raise a `ValueError`.